romainbrenguier/cbmc/regression/december_demo_sprint/java-analysis/README.txt

 Listing methods of a class:
 > java -cp target/java-analysis-1.0-SNAPSHOT.jar com.DiffBlue.app.ListMethods my.project.prefix

-Where my.project.prefix is the project to analyse
+Where my.project.prefix is the class to analyse